Ahmed-Nadeem-Malik/WordSearch/README.md

 ---

 ### **V2 — Precomputed Words**
-When we instantiate the class, we compute **all possible words**, which means that looking up words is really fast.
+When we instantiate the class, we compute **all possible words**, which means that looking up of a word is really fast.
 - Lookup time for a specific word: **O(1)**
 - Compute time for the word set: **High**
 - Space complexity: **High**, since all possible words are stored.